Capsicum: Uses, Benefits and Side Effects

 2) Medicinal Uses

-For centuries, traditional medicine has utilized capsicum for its potential health benefits.
+For centuries, traditional medicine has utilised capsicum for its potential health benefits.
 Known to possess anti-inflammatory and analgesic properties, capsicums are used for pain relief, addressing digestive issues and treating certain skin conditions.
 Its potential role as a circulatory stimulant has also been noted.
 Nevertheless, despite the historical use of capsicum in medicine, further scientific research is necessary to conclusively verify these health benefits.

 3) Cosmetic Uses